Skip to main content

 " Sab bandobast ho gaya hai."
 Hansa Nodded, " Ajabde ko Bhago le jaegi Palace Garden."

-The excited friends and family have been rehearsing for quite some time now making sure the Bride and Groom had no idea of their special surprises.
-The Wedding Planner had suggested Pratap and Ajabde rehearse for the Sangeet too but Ajabde decided their dance should be from the heart like in Chaks wedding and not choreographed.
+The excited friends and family have been rehearsing for quite some time now, making sure the Bride and Groom had no idea of their special surprises.
+The Wedding Planner had suggested Pratap and Ajabde rehearse for the Sangeet too, but Ajabde decided their dance should be from the heart, like in Chak's wedding and not choreographed.
 The wedding planner had decided on colours of attire for everyone close to the couple as well, as every lady dressed in traditional lehengas and the men in sherwani and Pagri.
-Chaks and Bhago were in Maroon, Ven and Rosalina in Peach, Rohan and Mahek in Royal Blue, Ranima and Ranaji in cream, Hansa and RamRakh in light pink, and the sisters of the bride, namely Jaso, Heer and Asha were in Fuscia and Shakti, Vikram and Sangram were in Royal Purple.
+Chaks and Bhago were in Maroon, Ven and Rosalina in Peach, Rohan and Mahek in Royal Blue, Ranima and Ranaji in cream, Hansa and RamRakh in light pink, and the sisters of the bride, namely Jaso, Heer and Asha, were in Fuscia and Shakti, Vikram, and Sangram were in Royal Purple.

 " Aj toh Dadabhai ko dekh ke koi aur Ajabde Bhabisa ko dekhenge hi nahi!"
 Vikram smiled.

 " Aree nahi nahi Bhabisa toh Dadabhai se bhi zyada sajh savar rahe honge!"
-Sangram seemed learned about Indian weddings.
+Sangram seemed to have learned about Indian weddings.
 Shakti barged into Pratap's room as he was putting on the royal gold and red broach on his cream Pagri with red lining.
 His sherwani was Mehendi green with golden embroidery and red piping.
-He was also wearing antique rings, a Royal belt and also a gold and green neckpiece for Princes.
+He was also wearing antique rings, a Royal belt and a gold and green neckpiece for Princes.

 " Dadabhai main kaise lag raha hoon?"
 The brothers stared at him.